-Number of simultaneous users: Most allow only 1 user, some are unlimited.
+Number of simultaneous users: Titles may allow 1 user, 3 users, or unlimited.
 For single user books, access expires and the books disappear from the user's computer/device at the end of the loan period, but you can "return" the book early making it available to another person.

 Export citation: At the book title level, one can export to Refworks or “EndNote & Citavi”

 Printing and downloading: You have two options:

 1) Create a PDF of a specific chapter or page range

 More on creating a PDF

 Advantages include being able to select a chapter or particular range of pages, files do not expire, and it works on a Kindle.
 Disadvantages include reduced image quality

 2) Download an entire document as an e-book in Adobe Digital Editions.